garystafford/lorawan-iot-core-demo/README.md

 ## Architecture

-The architecture of this post's demonstration.
+The major AWS resources used in this demonstration are shown in the architectural diagram, below.

 ![Architecture](./diagram/LoRaWAN_AWS_Core.png)